tdumaran28/AstersTech-Week1-HW1/README.md

   );
 }
 Step 8: Customize and Style Your Site
-Use inline styles inside your components:
+Use inline styles inside each component to make things look nice.

+Example:

 jsx
 Copy